-The latest report from our time traveling fashion correspondent Caroline Van Wycks – from 1926.
-The big craze this year was The 1920’s Flapper Turban!
+A 1920’s turban.
+The latest report from our time traveling fashion correspondent Caroline Van Wyck – from 1926.
+The big craze this year for hairstyles is the turban.

 The movie stars are all doing it, so we got directions for making this charming and inexpensive headdress for your own use.